EconomicsObservatory/courses/README.md

 	2. [👟 example2.css](2/example2.css): a minimal example containing instructions to help you style the website
 	3. [🗻 example3.css](2/example3.css): a more complex example, placing charts and descriptions side-by-side
 - Two example charts, to start your website:
-	1. [basic_chart_example.json](2/basic_chart_example.json): a simple bar chart showing HDI for 21 countries
+	1. [basic_chart_example.json](2/basic_chart_example.json): a simple bar chart showing the human development index (HDI) for 21 countries
-	2. [advanced_chart_example.json](2/advanced_chart_example.json): an interactive scatter plot, showing Vega-lite's potential
+	2. [advanced_chart_example.json](2/advanced_chart_example.json): 1. an interactive scatter plot, showing Vega-Lite's potential

+✅ **Checkpoint:** By the end of this session, you will have your own website, with its own customised text and design.
+Your website will have at least three stunning charts.

 ## Session 3: Fetching data from APIs

 Here we introduce APIs more formally, running through their strengths and pitfalls as sources of data.
 We also meet some workhorses of programming—if statements and loops—allowing us to batch download data.
-By the end of this third session, participants will have embedded another chart into their site, this time powered by an API.
+By the end of this third session, you will have embedded another chart into their site, this time powered by an API.
 When new data are released, their chart will update – fully automatically.

 **Resources**
-- This session starts to introduce you to coding in `python` language.
+- This session starts to introduce you to coding in the `Python` language.
 We will use the online code editor `Google Colab` for this.
 	- [3_workbook.ipynb](https://colab.research.google.com/github/EconomicsObservatory/courses/blob/main/3/3_workbook.ipynb) is an example that you can start with.
 This link takes you to the `Colab` user interface, where you will have to select `Save a copy in drive` in order to be able to make edits.
-- Downloaded data files
+- Downloaded data files (this is what Python will help us find):
 	- [data_FRED-DGS10.json](3/data_FRED-DGS10.json)
 	- [data_FRED-PCEPI.json](3/data_FRED-PCEPI.json)
-- Chart specification files:
+- Chart specification files (here we display the data, in JSON form once again):
 	- [chart_FRED-DGS10.json](3/chart_FRED-DGS10.json)
 	- [chart_FRED-PCEPI.json](3/chart_FRED-PCEPI.json)

+✅ **Checkpoint:** By the end of this session, you will have explored Python as a way to batch download data, and will have embedded one more chart into your website (displaying data accessed via Python).
 ## Session 4: Advanced visualisations – beyond two dimensions

-By this stage participants have a live site and can update a long list of data series at the click of a button.
+By this stage you have a live site and can update a long list of data series at the click of a button.
 Session 4 adds interactivity and new dimensions to charts.
-If time permits, participants can also begin to make choropleth maps (if not we have a video for this).
+If time permits, we can also begin to explore choropleth maps (if not, we have a video for this).
 By the end of session 4, the websites will start to come alive, with dropdown menus, hover tools and scrollers adding dynamism to the data.

 **Resources**
 - Three advanced chart examples: